hande-qmc/hande/documentation/manual/input/old_input.rst

     Monte Carlo algorithm.
 Also estimate <H>_0, which is a form of Hartree-Fock energy.
     Estimates for mean and variance are printed out every init_pop cycles.

-Calculation options: symmetry options
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-FCI calculations consider the full Hamiltonian matrix.
-This is automatically constructed in a block diagonal form via the use of symmetry, allowing for the Hamiltonian matrix to be considered a block at a time.
-This results in a substantial reduction in CPU and memory demands.
-The default behaviour is to diagonalise all blocks of the Hamiltonian matrix but this can be controlled by the following options.

-In contrast, an FCIQMC calculation can only consider a single block of the Hamiltonian matrix.
-The spin polarisation must be specified and the symmetry of the determinant is currently hard-coded.

-**ms** *ms*
-    Integer.

-    Diagonalise only blocks containing determinants with the specified value of Ms, in units of electron spin (i.e. 1/2).

-    For the Heisenberg model, ms is applied in a similar manner.
-Here, each site is either spin up or spin down, so ms = #spins_up - #spins_down, the total spin in the block considered.
-**symmetry** *isym*
-    Integer.

-    This does not apply to the Heisenberg model.

-    For the momentum space formulation:  Diagonalise only blocks containing determinants of the same symmetry as the specified symmetry block *isym*.  *isym* refers to a wavevector label (as given in the output).
-To see the symmetry labels for a specific crystal cell, run the calculation without any calculation type specified.
-The :math:`\Gamma` wavevector is always given by *isym*:math:`=1` if *t* is positive and by the number of sites in the cell if *t* is negative.

-    For point group symmetries in molecular systems: This specifies the symmetry of the wavefunction, and is zero-based, with 0 being the totally symmetric irrep.
-The other symmetries correspond to those from the FCIDUMP (after subtracting 1 from the index).

-    If the FCIDUMP contains Lz symmetry, this is also used, but cannot currently be specified, so the Lz=0 sector is chosen by default.
-**sym** *isym*
-    Synonym for **symmetry**.
-**lz**
-    Specify if Lz symmetry is to be used.
-Currently can only look at the Lz=0 block.
-    For more information see the **Lz Symmetry** section.

 Calculation options: diagonalisation options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^